Get Your Child on TV This Fall

 How to find your child work

-When booking their shows, Casting Directors will reach out with an availability inquiry that will appear in your minor’s online profile, be emailed to the address on file, and sent as a text message.
-You can also check our Jobs page, then submit according to the Casting Director’s instructions.
+If a Casting Director determines your minor fits the requirements for a role, they may reach out with an availability inquiry that will appear in your minor's online profile, be emailed to the address on file, and be sent as a text message.
+You can also check our Jobs page for roles your minor can portray, then submit according to the Casting Director's instructions.

 To learn more about how to get your child on TV, read through our guides What to Know About Responding to Casting Messages and Getting Your Minor Prepped for Set.